naoyukik/sublime-text-markmon/Readme.md

 Markmon does not come with its own markdown converter so you will need to install your own.
 I recommend [pandoc](http://johnmacfarlane.net/pandoc/installing.html). **Currently mathjax support is limited to pandoc only.**

+If you want to customize your pandoc parameters or use a converter other than pandoc, go to  Sublime Text → Preferences → Package Settings → Markmon → Settings(User) and update the 'command' parameter according to Settings(Default).
+More information about the parameters can be found in the documentation for [Markmon](https://github.com/yyjhao/markmon).

 ## Installation Instructions

 **Package Installer:**